cseanburns/personal_knowledge_mgmt/src/4c-evaluating-information-sources.md

 However, we can also refer to *Wikipedia* or the AI chatbots to sound out what we are reading about.
 The more we read about a topic from a variety of sources, the more likely we'll get a better overview of the stories being told about the topic.
-Keep in mind, however, that Wikipedia and the AI Chatbots should be used as **concextual guides**, not as sources of final truth.
+Keep in mind, however, that Wikipedia and the AI Chatbots should be used as **contextual guides**, not as sources of final truth.
 Use them to get an overview of a topic or to help interpret something confusing, but always cross-reference what they say with primary or reputable secondary sources.